Know before you go

 We recommend bringing the relevant 1:50,000-scale maps for this trip (# 114 P/10 – Nadahini Creek, # 114 P/11 – Carmine Mountain and # 114 P/15 – Parton River).

+Mountain biking is not recommended past the first lake, as the route follows a very narrow, soft horse trail.
 This lake is suitable for swimming because it has little vegetation and a gravel beach at the east end.

-This obstacle is at UTM coordinates 394849 E / 6630935 N to 394855 E / 6630880 N. It covers the road completely, with treacherous detours going above and below.
+This rockslide presents a serious obstacle.
+It covers the road completely, with treacherous detours going above and below.
 Use extreme caution when negotiating these detours.

 Copper Butte route

 Walk roughly 2.5 km down the old Haines Road until you come to Schulz Creek.
 This will be the second creek you encounter.
-From here, head north (right) and begin a moderately strenuous hike through the Alder.
+From here, head north (right) and begin a moderately strenuous hike through the alder.

 This goes on for about 100 m until it opens to the old Copper Butte mining road.
 Follow this to the old mines.
 It is a very scenic abandoned road with many visible remains from past mining activities.